QNLab-USTC/SimQN/README.md

-# QuantNetSim
+# SimQN

-QuantNetSim is a network-layer simulator for the quantum networks.
+SimQN is a network-layer simulator for the quantum networks.
 It is designed for quantum network evaluation, such as routing algorithms, transmission control protocols, network applications, resource allocations, and other scenarios.
 For more information, please refer to the [Documents](https://ertuil.github.io/QuantNetSim/).

 ## Features